Azure/apim-lab/apim-lab/3-addingApis/apimanagement-3-2.md

 After enabling CORS in APIM lets go back to our frontend `https://markcolorweb.azurewebsites.net` .
 Here lets do the following:

-- Click on the hamburguer menu, in the top left corner
+- Click on the hamburger menu, in the top left corner
 - Click on the config menu item
 - You will see a text box for the API URL , you need to set up your own APIM URL which contains the key in the following format:
   - <https://YOURAPIM.azure-api.net/color/api/RandomColor?key=> *Starter-Key*